Is your bra harming your health?

 My mammographer was wearing full PPE, social distancing was in place and the unit was cleaned after every appointment, so I felt at ease in terms of any COVID-19 risk.

 It's crucial that women of all ages are breast aware - getting to know what their breasts feel like normally so they can spot when something changes.
 If you are worried about a possible breast cancer symptom (such as a lump, skin puckering or nipple discharge), or concerned that you have a family history of breast cancer, consult your GP.
-Screening and GP appointments might be carried out differently during the pandemic, but they're still going ahead.
+Breast screening and GP appointments might be carried out differently during the pandemic, but they're still going ahead.

 Certain lifestyle factors can increase women's risk of developing breast cancer including being overweight, smoking, excessive alcohol intake and lack of exercise.
 Whatever your background, the message is live a healthy lifestyle and be breast aware.